Who Pays For The Title Policy in Texas – Buyer or Seller?

-When a buyer purchases title insurance for a property, the title company will scrutinize all available records that relate to the property.
+When a buyer purchases title insurance for a property, the title insurance company will perform a title search, where they scrutinize all available records that relate to the property.
 In particular, the company will work to identify any potential ownership issues – if discovered, the title company will attempt to resolve the issue.

 Who Pays the Title Insurance, the Buyer or Seller?

-So, who pays for title insurance in Texas?
-The buyer or seller?
+So, who is responsible for paying for the title policy in Texas, the buyer or the seller?
 While this can vary from one transaction to the next, it is customary in Texas for the seller to pay for the owner’s title insurance – while the buyer pays for insurance for the lender.
 Similar to many closing costs, these fees can be negotiated between buyer and seller.

-To recap, there are two different kinds of title insurance policies:
+To recap, there are two different kinds of title insurance policies for Texas homebuyers: